-All applicants must apply to LABA with either a work-in-process or a concrete project idea connected to the theme of HUMOR.
-Our goal is to be informed and inspired by the study sessions, which, we have found, happens on a much deeper level when the fellows have a specific goal in mind.
+All applicants must apply to LABA with either a work-in-process or a concrete project idea connected to the theme of CHOSE-N. Our goal is to be informed and inspired by the study sessions, which, we have found, happens on a much deeper level when the fellows have a specific goal in mind.

-LABA fellows receive a $1500 stipend and a small stipend (up to $250) for a closed work-in-progress presentation.
+LABA fellows receive a $1500 stipend and a small stipend (up to $250) for a LABA-focused presentation.
 In addition, artists receive creative and administrative support in various forms, such as fiscal sponsorship and fundraising strategies.
 Through the year of their fellowship, fellows have access to rehearsal space and workspace at the 14Y, including the theater.

 Fellows also have the opportunity to work one-on-one and be mentored by LABA faculty.

 Finally, LABA gives culture-makers a chance to create in an artistic community, where they will be able to engage in an ongoing conversation about the development of their work.